Description of random fields by systems of conditional distributions: Systems of distributions with finite boundary conditions

-Note that in the work~\cite{DN2011}, the conditions~\eqref{Q1f-sogl-2x2} together with the relations~\eqref{Q1f-4x4} with $z = \boldsymbol{{\O}}$ were considered as consistency conditions for the system ${\rm Q}_1^f$.
+Note that in Theorem 1 in~\cite{DN2011}, the conditions~\eqref{Q1f-sogl-2x2} together with the relations~\eqref{Q1f-4x4} with $z = \boldsymbol{{\O}}$ were considered as consistency conditions for the system ${\rm Q}_1^f$.
 However, as we have seen in Lemma~\ref{Lemma-Q1f}, the relations~\eqref{Q1f-4x4} follow from~\eqref{Q1f-sogl-2x2}, and thus, for the existence of the unique random field $P_{{\rm Q}_1^f}$ it is necessary and sufficient to require the fulfilment only of the consistency conditions~\eqref{Q1f-sogl-2x2}.

 From the theorems above, it follows that there is a one-to-one correspondence between a random field $P$ and an $1f$--specification ${\rm Q}_1^f$.
 In this regard, the random field $P$ can be identified with its system of one-point finite-conditional distributions, and one can write $P = \{Q_t^z, z \in \widehat{X^f_t}, t \in \mathbb{Z}^d\}$.